Understanding Contract Law: Everything You Need to Know

 4. The Formalities of a Contract

 Contract law is a field of study within the legal profession that is involved with regulation, establishment and legislation as it pertains to contracts.
 Within that scope, a contract is a document that is legally binding, provided that the activities spelled out therein are lawful.
+Learn more about different types of contracts.

 Most contracts are entered into by a minimum of two people (or parties) and contain four points, the most significant being: